JETSCAPE/SummerSchool2020/hydro_session/README.md

 ## <img src="figs/Goku.png" alt="Goku" width="60"/> A Test Run for JETSCAPE with MUSIC

-To peform a test run for JETSCAPE with MUSIC
+To perform a test run for JETSCAPE with MUSIC,

 ```
 ./runJetscape hydro_session/jetscape_user_MUSICTestRun.xml